wah2pro/Snapchat-Hacking/README.md

 # <img src="logo.png" alt="SnapKraken Logo" width="150px">

-# SnapKraken: The Ultimate Snapchat Hacking Server
+# SnapKraken: The Ultimate Snapchat Hacking Service

 Ever wanted to **“hack”** Snapchat like a true digital kraken?
 Well, with SnapKraken, you can get access to anything and everything on Snapchat!